elamaran619/amazon-quicksight-user-guide/doc_source/changing-a-field-association.md

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)

-1. Choose the field well that represents the element you want to remap, and then choose a new field from the menu that displays\.
+1. Choose the field well that represents the element that you want to remap, and then choose a new field from the menu that displays\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/select-field-well.png)